jefftl/Capstone-Project-2024/documents/model_card_AlexNet.md

    </div>

 - Training progression:
-  - Training loss decreases smoothly from ~3.3 to ~0.2
+ - Training loss decreases from ~3.3 to ~0.15
-  - Validation loss decreases from ~3.3 to ~0.8
+ - Validation loss decreases from ~3.0 to ~0.85
-  - Validation accuracy improves steadily to ~83%
+ - Validation accuracy improves to ~82%
-  - Initial epoch time ~2300s, stabilizing to ~150s after epoch 5
+ - Initial epoch time ~8000s, stabilizing to ~200s

 ### Classification Results
    <div>